nvietto/Rdune/README.md

 # Rdune <img src="man/figures/logo.png" align="right" width="120" />

-The {Rdune} package offers a collection of color palettes inspired by “Dune,” designed for use in data visualization and graphics.
+The {Rdune} package offers a collection of color palettes inspired by “Dune,” designed for use in data visualizations and graphics with {ggplot2}.

 The structure of the code and creative inspiration were drawn from the [{PrettyCols}](https://github.com/nrennie/PrettyCols),